 Below you will find a list of projects available for study at University of Sheffield.
 Applications should be made via the institution portal, linked in the FindAPhD page.

 The ACCE application system is a little different from other PhD programmes.
-We strongly recommend that you read the How to Apply and Application Tips webpage to understand what we are looking for at ACCE and how to make your application.
+We strongly recommend that you read the How to Apply webpage to understand what we are looking for at ACCE and how to make your application.

 – Contact potential supervisors before submitting an application.